 TIME: 25 minutes

 So my total time for creating these 3 DIY patriotic vignettes?
 47 minutes!!
 I proved to myself that I could create and do it on a deadline ~ even a deadline that I set for myself.
 Maybe this is something you should try.

 Do you give yourself deadlines to get tasks completed?

 It is very satisfying.
-I know myself.
 I could easily have gotten sidetracked ~ stop to check email or my Instagram.
 Put a load of dirty clothes in the washing machine.
 Having a deadline kept me focused on this one task.
 Now the house is ready for Memorial Weekend.
 I like that we can enjoy it for a few weeks.

 TIP: Last year I started making a list every day (except the weekends) of the tasks I want to accomplish each day.
 It’s really made a difference in my productivity.

 I hope that these are ideas for Memorial Day that will inspire you.
 Let’s all be grateful to those who have sacrificed so that we can enjoy the blessings of our amazing country.
 PIN it for sharing.